getml/getml.com/src/docs/user_guide/data_model/data_model.md

 The process works as follows: Whenever a row in the population table - a single measurement - is taken, it will be combined with all the content of the peripheral table - the same time series - for which the time stamps are smaller than the one in the line we picked.

-You can also use the [`TimeSeries`](getml/data/TimeSeries) abstraction, which abstracts away the self-join.
+You can also use the [`TimeSeries`][getml.data.TimeSeries] abstraction, which abstracts away the self-join.
 In this case, you do not have to think about self-joins too much.

 ### Horizon and Memory